alejandro-mosso/kafka-reactive-app/README.md

 `cd target/components/packages`

-And copy all jars under `target/components/packages` local `scylla-sink-connector` directory
+And copy all jars under `target/components/packages` to a local directory: `scylla-sink-connector`